funnydman/my-dot-files/README.md

 # my-dot-files
-> Vim driven set up, the goal is to use the mouse as less as possible, based on vim, fzf, ripgrep usage.
+> Vim-driven set up, the goal is to use the mouse as less as possible, based on vim, fzf, ripgrep usage.
 > ⭐️ Thanks everyone who has starred the project, it means a lot!

 ## How it looks: